Bernd Schneider (footballer): International career

 Schneider made his debut for Germany during the 1999 Confederations Cup, playing in the 2–0 win against New Zealand and the loss to the United States (same result).

 Since then, Schneider established himself as a vital squad member due to his work rate and versatility.
 He was ever-present at the 2002 World Cup, where he scored his first goal in their 8–0 thrashing of Saudi Arabia in the group stages, and at the Euro 2004.
 At the World Cup on home soil, along with Ballack, Torsten Frings and Bastian Schweinsteiger, they formed a formidable midfield and all played their part in the national team's unexpected success.
 He captained the team in their opening game against Costa Rica as Ballack was out injured.
 In the final group stage match, he was instrumental in Germany's 3–0 win over Ecuador which guaranteed them maximum points as group winners.

-Schneider was ruled out of Germany's Euro 2008 squad, due to surgery to fix a slipped disc.
+Schneider was ruled out of Germany's Euro 2008 squad due to surgery to fix a slipped disc.
 He retired with 81 caps for Germany.

 Personal life

-Schneider and his wife Carina have one daughter, Emily and a son, Giovani.
+Schneider and his wife Carina have a daughter, Emily, and a son, Giovani.